Numerically Stable Softmax and Cross Entropy

 , we need to avoid infs

 Underflows on the other hand don't seem quite as detrimental.
-Worst case scenario, we get a result 0
+Worst case scenario, we get the result 0

 and lose all precision (i.e. np.exp(-4000) = 0)